Flu Vaccination season winter 2018/19

 Vaccination is advised for patients ‘at risk’.
 If you are unsure if you fall into the ‘at risk’ category please call the surgery for advice.
 Please see below for a list of these conditions.

 Flu Vaccination for Children

-This is a nasal flu (no needles!) and will be available from autumn 2018.
+This is a nasal flu (no needles!) and is now available.

 For information, the ‘at risk’ groups we recommend receive vaccination are: